liggitt/cobra-extract-viper-test/README.md

+# THIS IS A TEST COPY OF COBRA TO EXPLORE ISOLATING THE VIPER DEPENDENCY.
+DO NOT USE IT.

 ![cobra logo](https://cloud.githubusercontent.com/assets/173412/10886352/ad566232-814f-11e5-9cd0-aa101788c117.png)

 Cobra is both a library for creating powerful modern CLI applications as well as a program to generate applications and command files.